Table of Contents

-By accident lawyer Michael P. Ehline, Esq.
-Many of my readers know that I have struggled with the death penalty issue for quite some time.
-Although I agree a brutal killer deserves death, I have seen many historical examples from the U.S. and UK that casts doubt on the efficacy of capital punishment.
+By accident, lawyer Michael P. Ehline, Esq.
+Many of my readers know I have struggled with the death penalty issue for quite some time.
+Although I agree a brutal killer deserves death, I have seen many historical examples from the U.S. and UK that cast doubt on capital punishment’s efficacy.
 For example, families in Brittain have sometimes fought over a hundred years to clear their family name after their ancestors had been falsely accused and put to death.
 (Click here).

-False Imprisonment is a tort and defined as:
+False Imprisonment is a tort and is defined as:

-Two African American men who were wrongly convicted in the 1977 murder of a retired Iowa police officer told jurors on Thursday in a civil trial, the investigators in the case coerced witnesses into fabricating their testimony.
+Two African American men wrongly convicted in the 1977 murder of a retired Iowa police officer told jurors on Thursday in a civil trial that the investigators in the case coerced witnesses into fabricating their testimony.
 Terry Harrington and Curtis McGhee were sent to prison for life in the shotgun killing of retired police captain John Schweer, who was working for local car dealerships as a security guard.
-Harrington and McGhee have filed a lawsuit against Council Bluffs, and two retired police investigators for over $100 million.
+Harrington and McGhee have filed a lawsuit against Council Bluffs and two retired police investigators for over $100 million.

-The eccentric, Gerry Spence, Harrington’s lawyer, said in his opening statement to the jury, the evidence will prove the two officers “betrayed the oath they took as police officers and they betrayed their duty to protect us all.”
-Spence went on to say, "If they can do it to the least of us, they can do it to anybody.”
-The allegations are being disputed by the city of Council Bluffs, stating that investigators had enough evidence against McGhee and Harrington to take it to prosecutors that led to their convictions.
+The eccentric Gerry Spence, Harrington’s lawyer, said in his opening statement to the jury the evidence would prove the two officers “betrayed the oath they took as police officers and they betrayed their duty to protect us all.”
+Spence said, “If they can do it to the least of us, they can do it to anybody.”
+The allegations are being disputed by the city of Council Bluffs, stating that investigators had enough evidence against McGhee and Harrington to take it to prosecutors, which led to their convictions.

 Due to the pressure to resolve the retired police captain’s murder and because of their race, Harrington and McGhee, who were teenagers from neighboring Omaha, Nebraska, claim detectives in the case, used threats against a group of young black car theft suspects.
 This was done in order to fabricate evidence to target them.

 The City Attorney does not believe that most of the witnesses against Harrington and McGhee have recanted their testimony.
-Madsen said the jury will be asked to decide after hearing the evidence and facts over the next three weeks, which to believe or not.
+Madsen said the jury would be asked to decide which to accept after hearing the evidence and facts over the next three weeks.
 In any event, there certainly is evidence these men were innocent.
 What do you think?
 Had they been put to death and acquitted later, would that have been justice for anyone?